Hillsboro Eight Cinemas

 This posting continues the story following the demise and demolition of the Hillsboro III Theatres which is listed separately.

-Construction of the eight-plex, which began immediately following the demolition of the Hillsboro III Theatres, was completed a mere seven months later in March 1988.
+Construction of the eight-plex, which began immediately following the demolition of the Hillsboro III Theatres, was completed and opened a mere seven months later on March 11, 1988.

 An invitational preview for a look at the new Hillsboro Eight Cinemas was sponsored by The Tampa Tribune three days before the grand opening.
 The ad stated: ‘Our FREE offer will send you reeling!
 Let us treat you and a friend to a movie and popcorn with this ad’.
 A free movie and a free bag of popcorn brought out the masses for the special preview, including yours truly.